DeependraVerma/SecuPy-Secure-Data-Privacy-Framework-for-Python-Data-Scientists/README.rst

 License
 -------

-secure-learn is licensed under the `MIT License <https://github.com/DeependraVerma/SecuPy-Secure-Data-Privacy-Framework-for-Python-Data-Scientists/blob/main/LICENSE>`__.
+securedf is licensed under the `MIT License <https://github.com/DeependraVerma/SecuPy-Secure-Data-Privacy-Framework-for-Python-Data-Scientists/blob/main/LICENSE>`__.
 See the `LICENSE <https://github.com/DeependraVerma/SecuPy-Secure-Data-Privacy-Framework-for-Python-Data-Scientists/blob/main/LICENSE>`__ file for details.

 About the Author
 ----------------